Dash-Industry-Forum/webRTC/report.md

 **Figure 5.3-1 Example WebRTC and DASH server architecture.**

-## 5.4 Example Client Architecture
+### 5.4 Example Client Architecture

 On the client side, a Media Player can include both a DASH and WebRTC client.
 When the DASH client receives an MPD, it parses it and selects tracks based on the user's preferred language and other factors.
 If WebRTC is available in the MPD, the DASH client sends a request to the WebRTC client indicating the media IDs and initialization parameters for the selected streams.

 The WebRTC Client performs SDP negotiation and receives the media streams.
-These streams can be rendered by the WebRTC client or passed to the DASH client for further processing and rendering.
+These streams can be rendered by the WebRTC client or passed to the DASH client for further processing and rendering via APIs.
+Other APIs are used to provide control and communication between the DASH Client and the WebRTC Client.
+In addition, translation of metrics available to the WebRTC client are translated into DASH metrics, where available, and communicated via API.